 a special socket.

-mounting these glazing materials.
-Temperature increases make them expand
+these glazing materials.
+Temperature increases make them expand more than

-more than glass, and intruders can bash in an entire improperly mounted
+glass, and intruders can bash in an entire improperly mounted pane.

-transparency.
-At considerably greater cost, you can have a professional
+At considerably greater cost, you can have a professional replace particularly

-replace particularly vulnerable windows with the type of glass used in
+vulnerable windows with the type of glass used in automobile windshields,

-automobile windshields, which is not difficult to break but is difficult
+which is not difficult to break but is difficult to remove.

 The ultimate in window protection consists of protective metal bars.
 These